rwbl/domoticz-homeautomation-workbook/README.md

 * Source code for scripts, flows & apps not fully shared or have changed - check the GitHub _src_ folder for latest sources.
 * Automation events developed as dzVents Lua script events.
 * Domoticz Hardware Plugin development in Python.
-* Custom pages with JavaScript.
+* Custom User Interface & Pages with HTML & JavaScript (using jQuery & Bootstrap).
 * Some of the functions make initially use of Node-RED flows - but target is to replace by dzVents Lua scripts if possible.
 * Functions that have been replaced by another solution are kept in this document as reference – could be of use.
 * Screenshots might not be updated as functionality is evolving.
 * To-do’s are tagged with <TODO> - The To-do list, with prefix, i.e. NEW, UPD …, are captured in the file TODO.md.
-* Device names and other are in cases in German as the Domoticz system is used in Germany.
+* Device names and other information are in cases in German language as the Domoticz system is used in Germany.
-Abbreviations: GUI = Domoticz UI in browser, HmIP = homematicIP,

 ### Functions
 (full list see the workbook)